TITLE 23: EDUCATION AND CULTURAL RESOURCES

 d) Additional Requirements for Career and Technical Education

-3) A teacher serving as a coordinator of workplace education for special education students shall be required to meet the requirements for assignment as a special education teacher rather than those for assignment as a teacher of career and technical education and shall have met professional learning requirements set forth by the State Board of Education applicable to workplace learning.
+4) A teacher serving as a coordinator or instructor of work-based education for special education students shall be required to meet the requirements for assignment as a special education teacher rather than those for assignment as a teacher of career and technical education, provided that the teacher holds the work-based learning designation in ELIS (see Section 1.738).